An Efficient Semi-Streaming PTAS for Tournament Feedback ArcSet with Few Passes: Feedback Arc Set for Tournament Graphs

 In {\sf ApproxLocalImprove}, the sampling on line 21 is done in such a way that every move is selected exactly once (unless the move fails the check on lines 18-20).
 Therefore the number of iterations required to exhaust all moves in $M_1$ is $O(\ve^{-2} \log^2 n)$, as described on line 17.
 Using Lemma \ref{lemma:line15approxlocalimprove}, we conclude that the total number of samples required per vertex is $O(\ve^{-6}\log^6 n)$. \end{proof}

 In this algorithm, each move that is made has positive cost improvement, as shown by Lemma \ref{lemma:realizedimprovement}.
 Since only moves $(u \to j)$ such that $\text{TestMove}_{E_{u,\alpha}}(\pi, V, W, u, j) > \ve d / \log n$ are executed, the terminating condition of the loop on line 15 in {\sf ApproxLocalImprove} is the same as the terminating condition in {\sf SampleAndRank}'s version of {\sf ApproxLocalImprove}.
-Following the work of Ailon, a $(1+\ve)$ approximation is obtained and the proof of the first part of Theorem \ref{theorem:ptas} is concluded.
+Now by the results in the query model \cite{ailon2012active}, a $(1+\ve)$ approximation is obtained and the proof of the first part of Theorem \ref{theorem:ptas} is concluded.
 A more detailed justification is given in the following subsection.